roman-che/apexsyetems-test/README.md

 ### Video of a running test
-Each test in the report have a video attachment.
-The example of such video is presented below.
+Each test in the report has a video attachment.
+One of these videos is presented below.
 <p align="center">
   <img src="img/gif/videoTest.gif">
 </p>